-1. Navigate to the COE subtab of the HOME tab in the Alaska Migrant Web System (ak.msedd.com).

-2. Click on the New COE button, located in the upper right-hand corner, to create a blank COE.
+- 1. Navigate to the Home tab in the Alaska Migrant Web System (ak.msedd.com). - 2.
+Navigate to the COE subtab. - 3.
+Click on the New COE button, located in the upper right-hand corner, to create a blank COE.

-3. To add a child to the COE, click on the blank line in the Child Data section.
+4. To add a child to the COE, click on the blank line in the Child Data section.

-4. The following child data entry panel will appear after clicking on the blank line in the Child Data Section.
+- 5. A child data entry panel will appear after clicking on the blank line in the Child Data Section.
 Enter data into the blank fields.
 The user can tab through each field.
 Some fields cannot be edited at this level and must be completed by the records manager.
-These are AK STATE ID, IMM AVAIL, and MED ALERT.

-- 5. After completing all the fields, the user must click the SAVE STUDENT button shown above.
-Clicking the SAVE MY WORK button at the top of the page, will not save child data. - Complete the rest of the COE.
+These are AK STATE ID, IMM AVAIL, and MED ALERT. - 6.
+After completing all the fields, the user must click the SAVE STUDENT button shown above.
+Clicking the SAVE MY WORK button at the top of the page, will not save child data.

+- 7. Complete the rest of the COE.
 Please review the Certificate of Eligibility (COE) section starting on page 37 for detailed instructions on how to fill out a COE and any specific comments that may be required.
-For information regarding COEs in the Web System, refer to page 91. - 7.
+For information regarding COEs in the Web System, refer to page 97. - 8.
 Use the Save My Work button often throughout the COE data entry process.

-When changes are saved, a blue bar will appear at the top of the screen with the message Changes saved
+• When changes are saved, a green bar will appear at the top of the screen with the message Changes SAVED

-8. Use the CHECK FOR ERRORS button to ensure the COE is as complete and correct as possible, prior to obtaining signatures.
-As part of the error check, the user's work is automatically saved in the event that the SAVE MY WORK button was not utilized first.
+9. Use the CHECK FOR ERRORS button to ensure the COE is as complete and correct as possible, prior to obtaining signatures.
+As part of the error check, the user's work is automatically saved if the SAVE MY WORK button was not utilized first.

-If no errors are found, a blue bar will appear at the top of the screen with the message No Errors FOUND.
+• If no errors are found, a blue bar will appear at the top of the screen with the message No Errors Found.